Code-Institute-Submissions/the-monkees-6/README.md

     CSS/CSS3
     Bootstrap
         The project uses Bootstrap elements (for example: Grid System, Font Awesome) to make the development faster and to make the website look much better
-    CDNJS
-        The project uses CDNJS animations such as hover effects GIT
+    GIT
         The project uses GIT to be able to save different versions of the project